-- 1.06 An action plan has been produced based on the recommendations from the Inspection Report which can be found in appendix 2.
-However, a summary of the main actions are as follows: - A Practice Directive to practitioners covering inspectors' findings of inconsistency in practice of case recording, including good practice examples to drive improvement. - Drive recruitment and retention through the Workforce Resilience Project to address local workforce shortages caused by national issues. - Advocacy training sessions delivered by newly commissioned providers to update practitioners on practice requirements and new processes. - Review of Adults Safeguarding documentation templates to ensure that outcomes are clear and evidenced effectively. - Introduction of a new case note format on Paris to ensure the effective management of enquiries and the recording of actions are clear. - Review of Children's Safeguarding documentation to ensure that that evidence is clearly set out to show completion within set timescales. - Programme of core group training to support Children's Safeguarding and ensure consistency in processes. - The already planned introduction and implementation of the "Effective Child Protection Model" will contribute significantly to support across Children's Services. - Implementation of the NSPCC Child Neglect Tool will support to identify and appropriately manage risks. - Commissioning "Leaderful Action" to deliver compassionate leadership workshops with Management Team. - Continue and build upon the work to develop relationships with our partners, ensuring communication is strengthened. - Work in partnership with Housing Portfolio to develop strategies to improve housing options for care leavers. - 1.07 The action plan will be completed by March 2025.
+- 1.06 An action plan was produced based on the recommendations from the Inspection Report which can be found in appendix 2.
+However, a summary of the main actions are as follows: - a.
+A Practice Directive to practitioners covering inspectors' findings of inconsistency in practice of case recording, including good practice examples to drive improvement. - b.
+Drive recruitment and retention through the Workforce Resilience Project to address local workforce shortages caused by national issues. - Advocacy training sessions delivered by newly commissioned providers to update practitioners on practice requirements and new processes. - d.
+Review of Adults Safeguarding documentation templates to ensure that outcomes are clear and evidenced effectively. - e.
+Introduction of a new casenote type on Paris to ensure the effective management of enquiries and the recording of actions are clear. - f.
+Review of Children's Safeguarding documentation to ensure that that evidence is clearly set out to show completion within set timescales. - g.
+Programme of core group training to support Children's Safeguarding and ensure consistency in processes. - h.
+The already planned introduction and implementation of the "Effective Child Protection Model" will contribute significantly to support across Children's Services. - i.
+Implementation of the NSPCC Child Neglect Tool will support to identify and appropriately manage risks. - j.
+Commissioning "Leaderful Action" to deliver compassionate leadership workshops with Management Team. - k.
+Continue and build upon the work to develop relationships with our partner's, ensuring communication is strengthened. - I. Work in partnership with Housing Portfolio to develop strategies to improve housing options for care leavers. - 1.07 The action plan document contains commentary and evidence gathered of completion of the identified actions to date.
+There has been good progress made towards achieving the objectives with many having been completed.